shibing624/pycorrector/README.md

 ## License

-fastText is BSD-licensed.
+pycorrector is BSD-licensed.
 We also provide an additional patent grant.